jodelunas/MechaCar_Statistical_Analysis/README.md

 <img width="404" alt="Screen Shot 2022-09-10 at 5 06 27 PM" src="https://user-images.githubusercontent.com/106006911/189503329-3203f163-d1b2-428c-a268-cd1c76de1f46.png">

+Overall T-test results for the suspension coils across all manufacturing plants show they are not statistically different from the population mean, and the p-value is not low enough to reject the null hypothesis.

 <img width="487" alt="Screen Shot 2022-09-10 at 4 29 19 PM" src="https://user-images.githubusercontent.com/106006911/189503345-b83679f2-9cb1-4d88-b9a0-40826d52f29f.png">

+Lot 1 has performed strongest of the three locations.
+With a p-value of one, we cannot reject the null hypothesis.

 <img width="482" alt="Screen Shot 2022-09-10 at 4 30 37 PM" src="https://user-images.githubusercontent.com/106006911/189503367-3eb2bb29-1968-4854-86a8-2b5c85476f32.png">